 The example1.py program you have just created connects to python.org via HTTP, reads and parses the Python-related news feed in RDF format, and then prints the most recent five items as text and HTML.
 Don't worry if you are working offline.
 The script has canned data it will use when it cannot connect to python.org.

 To start debugging, set a breakpoint on the line that reads return 5 in the GetItemCount function.
-This can be done by clicking on the line and selecting the Break toolbar item, or by clicking on the dark margin to the left of the line.
+This can be done by clicking on the line and selecting the Break toolbar item, or by clicking on the left-most margin to the left of the line.
 The breakpoint should appear as a filled red circle:

 Next start the debugger with the green arrow icon in the toolbar or the Start/Continue item in the Debug menu.
 Wing will show the Debug Properties dialog with the properties that will be used during the debug run.
-Just ignore this for now, uncheck the Show this dialog before each debug run checkbox at the bottom, and press OK.
+Just ignore this for now, uncheck the Show this dialog before each run checkbox at the bottom, and press OK.

 Wing will run to the breakpoint and stop, placing a red indicator on the line.
 Notice that the toolbar changes to include additional debug tools, as shown below: